 Posgen is a command-line only tool for the manipulation and creation of "POS" (position) files from Atom Probe Tomography (APT).
 These files contain a list of x,y,z and mass-to-charge data, which are in the form of a 3D point cloud (a series of points in space).
-Using posgen a wide variety of "operations" can be performed, where an Operation is a small subroutine that work on theis point cloud.
-Operations in posgen include geometric operations (cutting, scaling, rotating), compositional (obtain compositions or profiles, drop unranged data), file format conversions (pos \leftrightarrow tapsim, pos \leftrightarrow text), data synthesis (crystal generation), statistical analyses (clustering), etc. The program is primarily aimed at users who undertake data analysis of atom probe datasets, whilst minimising the level of programming they need to undertake.
+Using posgen a wide variety of "operations" can be performed, where an operation is a small subroutine that works on this point cloud.
+Operations in posgen include geometric operations (cutting, scaling, rotating), compositional (obtain compositions or profiles, drop unranged data), file format conversions (pos↔tapsim, pos↔text), data synthesis (crystal generation), statistical analyses (clustering), etc. The program is primarily aimed at users who undertake data analysis of atom probe datasets, who would like to minimise the amount of computer programming they need to undertake.